NASA astronaut Jeanette Epps talks about being pulled from the ISS mission

 How you respond is way more important than what happened.
 This is part of my job.
 I have to do PR, it’s part of my performance appraisal.
 I have to get out, I have to train, I have to do outreach—our job is really to inspire people.
 Even though my story is different, it has to be told and I think it only helps younger people who have never experienced anything harsh to realize that things can happen and how you respond is way more important than what happened.

-Is there enough being done in schools to keep young girls locked in, girls who may dream, like you did at nine years old, of being an astronaut?
+Is there enough being done in schools to keep young girls locked in, girls who may dream, like you did at 9 years old, of being an astronaut?

 That is my fear, I’m not sure that there is enough being done.
-I have two nieces, one is six and one seven, and I’m worried that the seven-year-old will get to nine and all of a sudden things will change, because that’s what some of the studies are showing.
-I’m like “no we got to figure out how to keep her on this track.”
+I have two nieces, one is 6 and one 7, and I’m worried that the 7-year-old will get to 9 and all of a sudden things will change, because that’s what some of the studies are showing.
+I’m like, “No, we got to figure out how to keep her on this track.”

 Did you already have to overcome big odds just to get into college to study astro-engineering?